Labour Confirms 2030 Petrol and Diesel Car Ban with Updated ZEV Mandate

 A Commitment to a Greener Future

-At The Electric Car Scheme, we believe reverting the ICE ban from 2035 back to 2030 is great and is a positive step to accelerating the journey to Net Zero.
-However, we are cautious about what this means and the depth of the pledge.
+At The Electric Car Scheme, we believe that clarity around around the UK Government’s plan towards cleaner transport is a positive step to accelerating the journey to Net Zero.

 Here’s what CEO and Co-Founder at The Electric Car Scheme, Thom Groot thinks of the reinstatement date:

-"The reinstatement of the 2030 deadline for 100% zero-emission vehicle sales is welcome news to achieve Net Zero, but more will need to be done to ensure that it is a realistic target, not just an empty promise.
-This needs to come from policy to back this up - and involves both a "carrot and stick approach" - not just stick."
+"The reinstatement of the 2030 deadline for 100% zero-emission vehicle sales is welcome news to achieve Net Zero, but more will need to be done to ensure that it is a realistic target, not just an empty promise."

 The 2030 phase-out is a critical step in the right direction, and it’s up to all of us - government, businesses, and individuals - to ensure it’s successful.
 By embracing electric vehicles, we’re not just reducing emissions; we’re also driving innovation, creating jobs, and building a sustainable future.